- What does a chiropractor do?

 - Numbness and tingling

-The chiropractors at the Gelley Chiropractic Clinic use a variety of techniques.
+Dr. Gelley uses a variety of techniques.
 The specific techniques used for each patient will vary depending on the diagnosis and structures involved, as well as patient preference and comfort.
-The techniques used include Diversified manipulation, muscle energy manipulation (no quick movement or "crack"), neural mobilization, muscle stretching, active release technique, rehabilitative exercise, kinesiology taping, and acupuncture/dry needling.
+These techniques include spinal manipulation, spinal mobilization (no quick movement or 'crack'), neural mobilization, muscle stretching, Active Release Technique, rehabilitative exercise, kinesiology taping, and acupuncture/dry needling.

-Often when a joint is manipulated, it makes a 'popping' sound.
-There is fluid inside all joints, and within this fluid there are bubbles.
+Often when a spinal joint is manipulated, it makes a 'popping' sound.
+There is fluid inside all joints and within this fluid there are bubbles.
 When the manipulation is performed, the bubbles pop, producing an audible sound.
-Although this is not necessary for manipulation to be effective, it is simply the sound of the joint suddenly moving or releasing from its restricted state.
+Although this is not necessary for spinal manipulation to be effective, it is simply the sound of the joint suddenly moving or releasing from its restricted state.

-Most of the time, manipulation is very comfortable.
-Slight to moderate discomfort has been reported in about 1/3 of patients, with 10% reporting more noticeable discomfort.
-In the majority of cases, any discomfort that does occur is gone within 24 hours.
+Most of the time, spinal manipulation is very comfortable.
+Research has shown that a slight to moderate discomfort has been reported in a small number of patients.
+In the majority of cases, any discomfort that may occur is of short duration and subsides within 8-24 hours.

-This is a very commonly asked question, and unfortunately, there is no one simple answer to this because the amount of time needed for recovery is variable, not only for each different condition, but also for each individual patient.
+This is a very commonly asked question, and unfortunately, there is no one simple answer.
+The amount of time needed for recovery is variable, not only for each different condition but also for each individual patient.
 Generally speaking, conditions that have been present for a longer period of time will logically require a somewhat longer recovery time, although there are always exceptions.
-Our approach is such that the immediate goals are to help you get relief from pain and disability as quickly as possible, while at the same time, addressing the underlying dysfunctions that caused the pain and teaching you strategies to manage and reduce any future episodes that may occur.
-In this way we attempt to help you expeditiously reduce pain and return to normal function.
+Dr. Gelley’s treatment methods will reduce pain and the associated disability as quickly as possible.
+He will also provide strategies to manage and reduce the likelihood of any future episodes.
+In this way, pain is reduced as quickly as possible to encourage return to normal activities of daily living.

-Besides all the benefits of regular aerobic and strengthening exercise, your chiropractor may prescribe other exercises designed to keep joints moving properly or to improve the ability of muscles to stabilize the back or neck and prevent recurring pain.
-For many of these, it will be recommended for you to continue long term, while others are to be used only temporarily while you are having pain.
-In other words, certain exercises will help you to heal faster, and others will prevent the pain from coming back, as well as making you feel more fit and flexible from day to day.
+Dr. Gelley may prescribe exercises designed to keep joints moving properly or to strengthen the muscles to stabilize the back or neck and prevent recurring pain.
+Many of these exercises will be long term, while others are to be used only temporarily to reduce pain.
+Certain exercises will help you to heal faster, and others will prevent the pain from returning.